covidestim/api_docs/README.md

-# Covidestim API

-`https://api2.covidestim.org` serves a simple REST API that is freely available to the public, no authentication required.
+[https://api2.covidestim.org](https://api2.covidestim.org) serves a simple REST API that is freely available to the public, no authentication required.
+This page documents several useful queries.
+Additionally, if you have OpenAPI tools, our API serves an OpenAPI specification at the root URL.

 We have two requests for use of this API:

-- [Use our data dictionary][data_dict] to interpret model outcomes.
+> - [Use our data dictionary][data_dict] to interpret model outcomes.
+>

-- Don't abuse the API with unnecessary traffic, especially polling.
-Contact us if you wish to use the API in a manner likely to generate large numbers of requests.
+> - Don't abuse the API with unnecessary traffic, especially polling.
+Contact us
+>   if you wish to use the API in a manner likely to generate large numbers of
+>   requests.

 This API is served by [PostgREST](https://postgrest.org).
 You can build more complex queries than what we show here using the syntax explained in the